 Continuation of ACCT 340.
 Accounting for assets, liabilities, stockholders' equity, and cash flows; financial statement disclosure and analysis; additional topics related to current developments in accounting.
 Offered spring semester only.
 Prerequisite: ACCT 340.
 3 credits.

 The study of basic cost accounting systems and concepts.
 Consideration of inventory costing, cost variance analysis, budgeting, and managerial decision-making based on economic considerations.
-Offered fall semester only.
+Offered spring semester only.
 Prerequisite: ACCT 242 with a C- or better.
 3 credits.

 A comprehensive study of income tax problems relating to individuals.
 These topics, among others, will be studied: income, exclusions, gain or loss on sales, exchange and involuntary conversions, deductions, exemptions and credits.
 Offered fall semester only.
 Prerequisite: ACCT 242 with a C- or better.
 3 credits.
 WR